mohitpai/journey-optimizer.en/help/using/rn/inline-messages-steps.md

 **6. Look at errors on draft version migration**

-Click on **Check Status** to check if there are errors.
+Click on **Check Status** to see if there are errors.
 Look for the "ERROR" status.

 ![](assets/inline-migration-steps9.png)

 These are draft journeys that will be deleted at deprecation.
-You can you can search for "errorMessage" and check the error message in the logs.
+You can search for "errorMessage" and check the error message in the logs.

 ## After the second iteration (August 1){#migration-step-3}